bkllm/Odipost/Backend/README.md

 - `GET /api/incidents`
 - `GET /kpi/stats`

-📚 Swagger UI available at `/swagger` (in dev or forced in prod)
+📚 Swagger UI available at `/swagger` (in dev)

 ---

 ## 🔁 Seeding (initial data)

 The `DbSeeder` runs on startup inside `Program.cs`.
-It populates the database with:
+It uses the **Bogus** library to generate realistic fake data and populates the database with:

 - 3500 drivers
 - 2000 vehicles